 The African woman fashion in this era can be classified as traditionally suggestive and originally artistic.

 Colonization of many African communities forced, the adoption of western-style in African fashion.
 As a result of the settlement of colonial masters on the shores of Africa, many African wear and fashion styles underwent changes.

 The colonial masters considered the African style of clothing as bestial and unfit to be worn around and as such the enforcement of a new style of fashion took place.

 Men and women of African society were introduced to the western way of fashion.
 Wears such as; pleated skirts, blouses, trousers, ball gowns, boots and hats came into existence and spread wide to many areas in Africa.

 African women’s fashion experienced a drastic change of style.
 Consequently, many traditional wears were replaced and some were influenced by western fashion, although some rural areas in Africa still retain their traditional wear to date.

 By the 15th century, African women’s fashion transitioned to a merge of both western and African fashion, due to the shipping routes opened between Africa, Europe and the East.

 Trades across the borders brought in materials Africans used to accessories their traditional clothing.
 Accessories like shells, pearls, shiny stones, and buttons amongst others.

-To date, African women’s clothing and style of dressing commonly has a touch of western fashion.
+To date, African women’s clothing and style of dressing commonly have a touch of western fashion.

-Western fashion served as one of the bedrocks of African woman fashion until now.
+Western fashion served as one of the bedrocks of African woman’s fashion until now.
 Presently, African designers have taken the western fashion style, broken it and moulded it, into the African style.